Skatteetaten/aurora-openshift/docs/openshift.md

 # What is the Aurora OpenShift Platform?

-TODO: Needs work

-The Aurora OpenShift Platform is everything the Norwegian Tax Administration has developed to support infrastructure automation, support application configuration, deployment and management, common application base images and common build and versioning mechanism for application archives and docker images.
+The Aurora OpenShift Platform is everything the Norwegian Tax Administration has developed to support application configuration, deployment and management on OpenShift, common application base images, and a common build and versioning mechanism for application archives and Docker images.
+A collect set of infrastructure integration and automation components are also considered part of the platform.

 The main user facing components implementing these mechanisms are: